chromajs/.github/profile/README.md

 > Want to support us for free?
 Please follow & star our repos to help spread the word that we're here.

-Chroma is a ridiculously simple framework for integrating Markdown everywhere.
+Chroma is a ridiculously simple framework for integrating Markdown everywhere, built on TypeScript & JavaScript.
 You can use it with our own CLI, a vite plugin, and a static compiler and it will compile and markdown in your code to HTML:

 ```js
 document.body.innerHTML = '<chroma># This is **markdown**</chroma>';